iiasa/ece-docs/standards/nuts.rst

 ===================

-The :py:mod:`nomenclature` (`read the docs`_) package makes use of the :py:mod:`pysquirrel` package (`link <https://github.com/iiasa/pysquirrel>`_) to provide a utility for region names based on the `NUTS classification <https://ec.europa.eu/eurostat/web/nuts>`_.
+The :py:mod:`nomenclature` (`read the docs`_) package makes use of the :py:mod:`pysquirrel` package (:ref:`more information here <pysquirrel>`) to provide a utility for region names based on the `NUTS classification <https://ec.europa.eu/eurostat/web/nuts>`_.

-This feature allows users to define an agreed list of territorial units with multiple levels of resolution, adding functionality to facilitate scenario analysis and model comparison.
+This feature allows users to easily import the NUTS regions which are territorial units with multiple levels of resolution, adding functionality to facilitate scenario analysis and model comparison.